oneeve8/kobble-data/content/Information.md

 5. Expert Witness Testimony (Not proof, but can provide added certainty)
 6. Photographic or Video Evidence (Not proof, but can provide added certainty)

+All these together provide a Preponderance of Evidence

 What are we trying to prove?

 I. Spherical or Flat?